 11.1 The StudyCrafter Entities shall not be liable to you or any third parties for any direct, indirect, special, consequential or punitive damages of any kind, regardless of the type of claim or the nature of the cause of action, even if Northeastern University has been advised of the possibility of such damages.
 Without limiting the foregoing, the StudyCrafter Entities shall have no liability to you or any third parties for damages or harms arising out of user-generated contents.

 12. Funding Support

-12.1 StudyCrafter was developed with funding from Northeastern University and the Defense Advanced Research Projects Agency (DARPA).
-The views, opinions, and/or findings expressed are those of the creator and should not be interpreted as representing the official views or policies of the Department of Defense (DoD), DARPA, the U.S. Government, or Northeastern University.
+12.1 StudyCrafter was developed with funding from Northeastern University, the Defense Advanced Research Projects Agency (DARPA), and the National Science Foundation (NSF).
+The views, opinions, and/or findings expressed are those of the creator and should not be interpreted as representing the official views or policies of the Department of Defense (DoD), DARPA, NSF, the U.S. Government, or Northeastern University.